Tax info and ANBI

 Musicians Without Borders is registered as a stichting (foundation) under Dutch law, and is classified as a cultural ANBI.
 ANBI stands for Algemeen Nut Beogende Instelling, in English referred to as a Public Benefits Organization (PBO).

 This means that donations made to Musicians Without Borders are eligible for tax benefits.
-Musicians Without Borders doesn’t pay inheritance tax or gift tax, so 100% of your contribution goes to support the work we do.
+Musicians Without Borders doesn’t pay inheritance tax or gift tax, so your full contribution goes to support the work we do.

 Stichting Musicians Without Borders